ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ~~~~~~~~~~
 {: #fig-taps title="Transport Services API Model"}

 The Transport Services API {{!I-D.ietf-taps-interface}} defines the interface for an application to create network connections and transfer data.
 It combines interfaces for multiple interaction patterns into a unified whole.
 By combining name resolution with connection establishment and data transfer in a single API, it allows for more flexible implementations to provide path and transport protocol agility on the application's behalf.
-The implementation {{?I-D.ietf-taps-impl}} is responsible for mapping the API to the various available transport protocols and managing the available network interfaces and paths.
+The transport service implementation {{?I-D.ietf-taps-impl}} is responsible for mapping the API to the various available transport protocols and managing the available network interfaces and paths.

 There are key differences between the architecture of the Transport Services system and the architecture of the Socket API: the API of the Transport Services architecture is asynchronous and event-driven; it uses messages for representing data transfer to applications; and it describes how implementations can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.

 ## Event-Driven API

-Originally, sockets presented a blocking interface for establishing connections and transferring data.
+Originally, the Socket API presented a blocking interface for establishing connections and transferring data.
 However, most modern applications interact with the network asynchronously.
-Emulation of an asynchronous interface using sockets generally uses a try-and-fail model.
+Emulation of an asynchronous interface using the Socket API generally uses a try-and-fail model.
 If the application wants to read, but data has not yet been received from the peer, the call to read will fail.
 The application then waits and can try again later.
-In contrast to sockets, all interaction using the Transport Services API is expected to be asynchronous and use an event-driven model (see {{events}}).
+In contrast to the Socket API, all interaction using the Transport Services API is expected to be asynchronous and use an event-driven model (see {{events}}).
 For example, an application first issues a call to receive new data from the connection.
 When delivered data becomes available, this data is delivered to the application using asynchronous events that contain the data.
 Error handling is also asynchronous; a failure to send data results in an asynchronous error event.

-The Transport Services API also delivers events regarding the lifetime of a connection and changes in the available network links, which were not previously made explicit in sockets.
+The Transport Services API also delivers events regarding the lifetime of a connection and changes in the available network links, which were not previously made explicit in the Socket API.

 Using asynchronous events allows for a more natural interaction model when establishing connections and transferring data.
-Events in time more closely reflect the nature of interactions over networks, as opposed to how sockets represent network resources as file system objects that may be temporarily unavailable.
+Events in time more closely reflect the nature of interactions over networks, as opposed to how the Sockets API represent network resources as file system objects that may be temporarily unavailable.

 Separate from events, callbacks are also provided for asynchronous interactions with the API not directly related to events on the network or network interfaces.

 ## Data Transfer Using Messages

-Sockets provide a message interface for datagram protocols like UDP, but provide an unstructured stream abstraction for TCP.
+The Socket API provides a message interface for datagram protocols like UDP, but provide an unstructured stream abstraction for TCP.
 While TCP does indeed provide the ability to send and receive data as streams, most applications need to interpret structure within these streams.
 For example, HTTP/1.1 uses character delimiters to segment messages over a stream {{?RFC7230}}; TLS record headers carry a version, content type, and length {{?RFC8446}}; and HTTP/2 uses frames to segment its headers and bodies {{?RFC7540}}.

 The Transport Services API represents data as messages, so that it more closely matches the way applications use the network.
 Providing a message-based abstraction provides many benefits, such as: